‘I’m an American’: Deported adoptee struggles in Brazil

 Coming into the country through the backdoor with a certificate of citizenship referring to him only as "Fernando" has been one obstacle with civil registry officials.
 Another is that there is no original record of his birth, a common situation of adoptees and other poor people in Brazil.

-Vanderlai and others have been trying to help Schreiner navigate the bureaucracy.
-His best hope, if he can ever get a Brazilian passport, is to try to immigrate to Canada, where he speaks the language and would be closer to family.
+Schreiner says his best hope, if he can ever get a Brazilian passport, is to try to immigrate to Canada, where he speaks the language and would be closer to family.

 "Deportation is for illegal immigrants," Schreiner said.
 "I didn't request to come to the U.S., and I didn't cross a border."